 Bienvenido Cuba!
 Havana

 After lunch, we make our way to Habana Vieja, otherwise known as Colonial/Old Havana, with all its historic trappings.
 Its colonial buildings tell tales of swashbuckling invaders and august colonists seeking to imprint their prosperity onto the island.
 It’s a hodge-podge of architecture and a mish-mash of locals spilling into the narrow streets.
 We wander through the plazas before sitting down to a delicious meal prepared with Cuban flair at another paladar.
-After, guests may choose to return to the hotel or continue their night by heading to the lively Obispo street, where cafes and bars are lit up with revelers and live music.
+After, guests may choose to return to the hotel or continue their night by heading out to experience the music and life of Havana by night.

+At the end of our ride it’s a 3-hour shuttle to Remedios.
 We check into our hotel for the evening and usher in the evening with some exploration on foot.
 Remedios, a secluded colonial town that lacks the tourism bustle of Trinidad but radiates the same colonial tranquility, offers alluring insight into Cuba’s history without the traffic.
 Many sights can be found around Plaza Major, such as the Iglesia Mayor of San Juan Bautistia, Cuba’s oldest church.
 The ochre Baroque church features 13 golden alters.
 Across the square gleam the white walls of Iglesia del Buen Viaje, beautiful in its own right.
-While some visitors are drawn to Remedios’ picturesque appeal, the city is best known for its Las Parrandes festival, which lights the skies with lanterns, fireworks, and electric light displays in a celebration that peaks on December 24th.
-It’s opulent, loud, and wild, and it says much about the latent vibrancy of the small town.
+You may fall in love with Remedios that is a tranquil, quintessential town showcasing a colonial past.

-If we are unable to overnight in Remedios, we drive to Santa Clara.
+Santa Clara Option - If we are unable to overnight in Remedios, we drive to Santa Clara instead.
 Santa Clara is fittingly nicknamed La Ciudad de Che for its revolutionary spirit and history with the insurrectionist figure.
 In honor of its namesake, Santa Clara hosts the Monument of Che on Plaza de la Revolución Ernesto Che Guevara.
 To this day, the city continues to push the boundaries of Cuban liberalizations and demonstrate the city’s voracious love of all things creative and avant-garde.

 We enjoy dinner at a local paladar before returning to our hotel for the evening.